sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 <a name="advanced"></a>
 # Advanced Usage

-All other advanced settings are supported and can be passed in through the data object according to the expected format as per the [API v3 documentation](https://sendgrid.com/docs/API_Reference/Web_API_v3/Mail/index.html).
+All other advanced settings are supported and can be passed in through the msg object according to the expected format as per the [API v3 documentation](https://sendgrid.com/docs/API_Reference/api_v3.html).
 Note that you can use either `camelCase` or `snake_case` for property names.

 <a name="transactional_templates"></a>
 ## Transactional Templates